 The changes to align council tax discounts with welfare reform changes may result in some claimants paying slightly more council tax compared to those who began claiming before 1 April 2018.

 The changes associated with the introduction of Universal Credit will simplify the process for claimants of council tax discounts.
 Depending on the amount of hours a person works, their Universal Credit payment will increase or decrease.
-This fluctuation means that the amount council tax is reduced by can change each month.
-In order to keep this as simple as possible the east Suffolk councils want to make the award of council tax reduction conditional upon Universal Credit.
+This fluctuation means that the amount that council tax is reduced by can change each month.
+In order to keep this as simple as possible we want to make the award of council tax reduction conditional upon Universal Credit.
 This means that any new claimants will only need to make one application and we can make sure the correct entitlement to a council tax reduction is received.